kdaviesnz/PHPUnitTestCreator/README.md

 Current restrictions:
 - Only works with pure methods.
-- Only works for methods that have no parameters.
 - Class constructor must have no parameters.

 (It is beta!)

-Future versions hopefully won't have the parameter restriction and will support a config file to enable users to override inputs / outputs without having to edit the generated test file.

 ## Install